What does diversity in office mean?

 Whatever decisions you take on recognizing and honoring diversity in your office should be explicitly documented.
 It sets standard and disallows favoritism of any form.
 People won’t be afraid to put themselves forward for your business when they know they are covered appropriately.

-The bottom-line and the most effective remedy to diversity in a workplace is to operate open-door policy.
+The bottom-line and the most effective remedy to diversity in a workplace are to operate open-door policy.
 Let everybody feel welcome and equally important.
 There is greatness in diversity if properly channeled.